kgrid/python-sdk/README.md

 kgrid information-page --metadata-path /path/to/metadata.json --output /path/to/index.html
 ```

+This command processes the specified metadata file to create an information page, including links to resources such as services and knowledge.

+#### Parameters
-This command processes the specified metadata file to create an information page, including relative links to resources such as services and knowledge.`--metadata-path` specifies the path to the metadata file.
-If not provided, the command will look for a file named `metadata.json` in the current directory. `--output` specifies the output path and file name for the generated information page.
+- `--metadata-path`: It specifies the path to the metadata file.
+If not provided, the command will look for a file named `metadata.json` in the current directory.
+- `--output`: It specifies the output path and file name for the generated information page.
 If not provided, the page will be saved as `index.html` in the current directory.
+- `--include_relative_paths`: By default, the generated information page includes links to resources such as services and knowledge on the GitHub repository and the branch corresponding to the path where the metadata is located.
+If the location is not a cloned GitHub repository, or if it is overridden using `--include_relative_paths`, relative paths to resources will be included, pointing to the location where the metadata is stored.

 ### Metadata-Driven Packaging of a Knowledge Object